-In 1934 a serious fire destroyed a large portion of the Columbia Furnace School building.
+In the spring 1934 a serious fire destroyed a large portion of the Columbia Furnace School which dated to 1911.
 The Shenandoah County School Board made the decision to replace the damaged structure with an entirely new building.

 A major flood struck the area in 1936.
 Though water came within four feet of the school, it remained dry.
 Students were unable to return home and remained in the building overnight.
 The women of the Aid Society remained behind to provide dinner and students slept on desks.
 The next morning the teachers, Julia Clem, Eddie Williams, Clara Whetzel, and John Will, were able to lead the student’s home after flood waters had receded.

 In July of 1965 the School Board closed Columbia Furnace as school’s consolidated.
 Problems with the school’s water supply and other issues also contributed to the decision.
-The student population, who had increased dramatically after the closing of other local schools, was bussed to Edinburg.
+The student population, which had increased dramatically after the closing of other local schools, was bused to Edinburg.
 The building was sold in 1967 and became apartments.